How to share your research findings effectively

-Welcome to Happy Stories!
-Every week we’ll keep you up-to-date on the latest developments in the area of UX research and testing of digital applications.
-Tests ensure happy users and that makes us happy.
-Hence the name: Happy Stories.
 After a long day of testing at Happy Labs, you’ve probably gathered a huge amount of information to improve your product or service.
 Now the most time consuming (and for some, boring) part begins: writing a report of all the results you’ve gathered during the research.
-In Happy Stories #15 we will tell you about the best ways to bundle and present this information.
+In this Happy Story we tell you about the best ways to bundle and present this information.

 So, at the end of this article you know: